CymricNPG/arc42_logseq/pages/Templates.md

 - Black Box Template
 	- ### \<Name black box 1>
 		- ==Hints:==
+		  collapsed:: true
 			- Here you describe \<black box 1> according the the following black box template:
 			- Purpose/Responsibility
 			- Interface(s), when they are not extracted as separate paragraphs.
 This interfaces may include qualities and performance characteristics.
 			- (Optional) Quality-/Performance characteristics of the black box, e.g.availability, run time behavior, ....
 			- (Optional) directory/file location
 			- (Optional) Fulfilled requirements (if you need traceability to requirements).